zero2one/HAMmP/documentation/Installation/Apache.md

 * http: `http://localhost`
 * https: `https://localhost`

+## Troubleshooting

-> Note : If you can't access the localhost on port 80/443 there is probably
-> another service listening on that port.
-It could be a port forwarded by
+If you can't access the localhost on port 80/443 there is probably another service listening on that port.
+It could be a port forwarded by Docker.
-> Docker.

 You can check what service is running on port 80 by running the following command, the service name will be in the first column: